Advanced Vocab Words - Set 8 Flashcards

 151

-# Which vocabulary word means the following? v. to spread through or over something, as with liquid, color, or light ## Footnote *Hint: starts with "s"*
+# Name the vocab term: v. to spread through or over something, as with liquid, color, or light ## Footnote *Hint: starts with "s"*

 suffuse ## Footnote synonyms: bathe, cover, saturate, permeate, infuse The sunset _suffused_ the sky with brilliant shades of orange and pink.